Ramish93/AWS-Cloud-Practioner-Prep/README.md

           - its for if we have frequently accessed data.
 4. EFS Amazon Elastic File System:

-   - EBS is an option to attach storage to EC2 instance but EFS is anthoer approach.
+   - EBS is an option to attach storage to EC2 instance but EFS is another approach.
    - Unlike EBS this can be attached to multiple instances at same time.
    - its a fully managed NFS (Network File System is a distributed file system protocol that lets users access files over a network similar to the way they access local storage) file system. designed specificly for linux workload.